ExpediaGroup/styx/docs/developer-guide/plugins.md

 To build a single jar with dependencies, please execute maven command `mvn -Pstyx clean package`.
 This single jar can be referenced in a styx configuration file.
 All the details regarding running styx server with additional plugins locally can be found in [User Guide](user-guide.md) section.

+### Custom config

+The custom config can be any type.
+It could be a simple type such as `java.lang.String` or a custom class developed as part of the plugin.
+It could also be a list or map of simple of custom classes.

+Here is an example of how a custom config class can be written in java.
+Note the use of `com.fasterxml.jackson.annotation.JsonProperty` to tell the YAML parser how to construct your class.
+The properties of your custom classes can be instances of custom classes themselves.

+    import com.fasterxml.jackson.annotation.JsonProperty;

+        public class RewritePluginConfig {
+        private final String oldUri;
+        private final String newUri;

+        public RewritePluginConfig(
+                @JsonProperty("oldUri") String oldUri,
+                @JsonProperty("newUri") String newUri) {
+            this.oldUri = oldUri;
+            this.newUri = newUri;
+        }

+        public String oldUri() {
+            return oldUri;
+        }

+        public String newUri() {
+            return newUri;
+        }
+    }

+Note that the custom class does not have to be named in the YAML at all.
+It is simply accessed via the method `com.hotels.styx.api.plugins.spi.PluginFactory.Environment.pluginConfig`
+As long as the class passed to that method has properties matching the YAML, it can be loaded.
+For details of styx configuration file please refer to [User Guide](user-guide.md) section.

 ## Development best practices
 To ensure that plugins are correct, perform well and are maintainable, best practices must be followed.